Chloroform Testing in Pittman Neighborhood (Henderson)

 Fortunately, based on hundreds of samples collected over five years, the tests found NO health concerns for chloroform in the surrounding communities, and the likelihood of elevated chloroform levels in nearby homes remains low.
 Additionally, chloroform concentrations have been decreasing throughout the area due to groundwater treatment and natural processes.

 Nevertheless, out of an abundance of caution and in line with recommendations from EPA, NDEP has directed NERT to evaluate several homes in the East Pittman neighborhood to confirm that chloroform vapor levels are consistent with test results, and determine whether any action is needed to support the health and wellbeing of nearby residents.
 NDEP will focus on homes outlined in blue in the map below.
-The testing is planned for March 2022, and results will be provided to all area residents and posted on this webpage.
+The testing occurred between March and May 2022, and results are now available on this webpage.

 As part of our mission, NDEP is committed to keeping community members informed every step of the way throughout the air investigation project.
 Regular updates on upcoming community workshops, news, and other developments will be posted on this webpage as they become available.

-For more information on next steps regarding the indoor air sampling, please click the links below.
+For more information regarding the indoor air sampling, please click the links below.